thirstler/el_harden/README.md

 https://github.com/fcaviggia/hardening-script-el6

-I just find these easier to work with.
+I just find these easier to work with since they're taylored for use with the Fedora SCAP Security Guide (SSG).
+This tool uses the SSG naming convention for rules a remediations.
+This makes things easier when eyeballing SSG reports and tracking down the appropriate remediation script.

 Current state: